-The RIC intends to pay particular attention to key projects proposed in T&TEC's investment plans, focusing on issues including the project's ability to improve reliability of supply and its ability to meet new demand.
-The Capex assessment will also include an evaluation of T&TEC's capacity to undertake the proposed scale and scope of projects and accordingly, its ability to deliver these projects on time and within budget, noting that major projects often require detailed planning and approvals.
+The RIC intends to pay particular attention to key projects proposed in T&TEC's investment plans, focusing on issues including the respective project's ability to improve the reliability of supply and therefore, the utility's ability to meet new demand.
+The Capex assessment will also include an evaluation of T&TEC's capacity to undertake the proposed scale and scope of projects identified and accordingly, its ability to deliver these projects on time and within budget, noting that major projects often require detailed planning and approvals.
 To assess the capacity to deliver projects, the RIC will consider the actual performance against previous Capex programmes, current approval status of proposed projects, T&TEC's project management capability and the availability of internal and external resources to deliver the projects.